Welcome

 Yes!
 It is not hard to keep kosher at Williams and keeping Shabbat is not a problem.
 WCJA hosts Shabbat services, dinner, and lunch.

-It is also possible to set up Shabbat-friendly dorm access, and the library is a great place to partake in serious Jewish learning.
+It is also possible to set up Shabbat-friendly dorm access, and the library in the Jewish Religious Center is a great place to partake in serious Jewish learning.
 WCJA also celebrates all Jewish holidays and professors understand that observant students may need extensions during the holiday seasons.
 (Check out the College’s religious holidays policy here).

 Is there kosher food on campus?

 The Jewish Religious Center has a kitchen that is kosher under the supervision of the Jewish Chaplain, Rabbi Seth Wax.
 Weekly Shabbat dinners are prepared in the kitchen by students trained in kashrut, and the kitchen is available for more regular use to those who would like to do so.
-During weekday lunch, the Fresh & Go station at Whitman’s dining hall has kosher deli sandwiches.
+During weekday lunch, the Fresh & Go station in the Paresky Center has kosher deli sandwiches.
 For Passover, the kitchen is kashered so that all those observing can eat meals throughout the holiday.